 YEAH YOU w/ ELVIN BRANDHI (gb)

 As well as a solo set, Elvin Brandhi will also perform at BRDCST together with her father, Gustav Thomas, as the duo Yeah You.
 They record their lo-fi noise pop tracks in a Renault Clio during trips to the Netherlands and Germany, en route to the local Tesco or in the IKEA car park.
 Rough beats, field recordings and distorted synth lines form the canvas over which Brandhi drapes her stream of consciousness lyrics.

-Aya Suzuki is a Japanese percussionist / performer who is based in Belgium and Japan.
-In Japan, she went on to study at the Toho-Gakuen school of music in Tokyo, where she was taught by the world- renowned marimba player Keiko Abe.
-She studied master program of percussion in Royal Conservatory of Ghent and graduated at the top from the classic music department in 2017.
-She performs her solo works at many festivals in Europe, and she also works with ensemble and company in Belgium : such as ictus ensemble, Spectra ensemble and NEED company.
+Aya Suzuki is a Japanese percussionist and performer who divides her time between Belgium and Japan.
+In her home country, she studied at the Toho-Gakuen School Of Music in Tokyo, where she was trained by the world- renowned marimba player Keiko Abe.
+She obtained a master’s degree of percussion at the Royal Conservatory of Ghent in 2017 as she graduated as one of the top students of the classical music department.
+Besides playing her solo works on festival stages around Europe, she also works with ensembles and companies in Belgium such as Ictus, Spectra Ensemble and Needcompany.